 Whether you grow pole or bush tomatoes, you need to give them a head start just like peppers so I don’t recommend sowing the seeds outside.

-In order to germinate, tomato seeds prefer a temperature between 70°F and 90°F. Based on this, start the seeds under grow lights and with a seed heat mat underneath the seed tray.Â
+In order to germinate, tomato seeds prefer a temperature between 70°F and 90°F. Based on this, start the seeds under grow lights and with a seed heat mat underneath the seed tray.
+I find that tomato seeds aren’t as sensitive as pepper seeds so I don’t always use a heat mat.

 Tomato seeds should be planted 1/8″ deep around 2 months before the last average spring frost under grow lights.

 While I initially water the seeds from above until the seeds germinate, I switch to water from below in the seed tray.
+Another option is to saturate the soil before you sow the seeds in the seed tray and then water from below.
+With this method you can avoid, having the seeds move from one cell to another.

 Transplant the tomato seedlings to a 4 inch pot in the grow room once there are a few sets of true leaves and continue to water them from below in the seed tray.